RogueFlotilla/ScnMsg/README.md

 - requests
 - vt (Virus Total)

-Use this command to install these packages before attempting to run the code:
+Use this command to install these packages before attempting to run the code:<br>
 `pip install beautifulsoup4 imap-tools Jinja2 PyQt5 requests virustotal-python`

 ### Table of Libraries Used